venuu/jsonapi-authorization/README.md

   [jr]: https://github.com/cerebris/jsonapi-resources "A resource-focused Rails library for developing JSON API compliant servers."
   [pundit]: https://github.com/elabs/pundit "Minimal authorization through OO design and pure Ruby classes"

+The core design principle of `JSONAPI::Authorization` is:

+**Prefer being overly restrictive rather than too permissive by accident.**

+What follows is that we want to have:

+1. Whitelist over blacklist -approach for authorization
+2. Fall back on a more strict authorization

 ## Caveats

 Make sure to test for authorization in your application, too.
 We should have coverage of all operations, though.
 If that isn't the case, please [open an issue][issues].